 In addition to theoretical work, she is involved in linguistic fieldwork, particularly with Tundra Nenets, a language spoken in the Far North of Russia.
 Her fieldwork takes place in Naryan-Mar, a town in the Nenets Autonomous District, where she grew up.

-Ziling Zhu obtained her PhD from Rutgers University–New Brunswick.
+Ziling Zhu obtained her PhD from Rutgers University–New Brunswick in 2025.
 As a formal and experimental semanticist, she explores the meaning of natural language by integrating theoretical analysis and experimental methods.
 Her research spans both the clausal and nominal domains.
 On the theoretical side, she focuses on topics including attitude predicates, presuppositions, question-embeddings, modal subordination, and anaphoricity.

 She has also conducted experimental studies on the nominal domain, investigating the semantics of demonstratives, classifiers, and nouns.
 Before that, she received a B.A. at Fudan University, majoring in English and minoring in Chinese.